matthewmcroberts/ServerCore2.0/README.md

 ### Punishment System (Not finished)
 A player punishment system that improves upon the basics that any server are given.

-### Player Settings
-Works as a preference system for what a player may want enabled or disabled

 ### Database
 Applies my localhost SQL database for storing player information